mzedel/cypress-image-snapshot/README.md

 # Cypress Image Snapshot

+# `mzedel/cypress-image-snapshot`

+This is a fork of [`cypress-image-snapshot`](https://github.com/palmerhq/cypress-image-snapshot) to address a short-term need we have in our CI for the [Mender GUI](https://github.com/mendersoftware/gui), since the official package takes a bit longer to get changes in.
+It is not intended to be maintained & supported for a longer time - so use only if you absolutely have to.

 Cypress Image Snapshot binds [jest-image-snapshot](https://github.com/americanexpress/jest-image-snapshot)'s image diffing logic to [Cypress.io](https://cypress.io) commands. **The goal is to catch visual regressions during integration tests.**